raspberrypilearning/secret-agent-chat/worksheet.md

 ## Loading and Saving the messages

-Next you're going to need a method of opening messages written to you, and saving the messages that have been encryped.
+Next you're going to need a method of opening messages written to you, and saving the messages that have been encrypted.
 Again, you're going to need a couple of fairly basic functions, one to open and read a file, the other to open and write a file.

 ```python
 def load_file(filename):